deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/result_protoemds_final_stack.md

 The assessment should be completed using consolidated technical evidence, such as endpoint responses, logs, screenshots, Postman/curl executions, GitHub issues, pull requests, repository references, deployment status or confirmation from the relevant component owner.

 This result file was generated from the local `test.md` and, where available, the local `result_edc_vc.md` structure.
 EDC+VC-specific evidence, values and scores were intentionally not reused.

+The test-local runbook and evidence manifest are versioned with this result to enable replication without exposing credentials, cluster configuration, raw logs or other sensitive operational information.